Paris 2024: Germany's von Bredow-Werndl wins dressage gold – DW – 08/04/2024

 Record-breaking tally nudges higher

-The day before, Werth and von Bredow-Werndl had already won a gold medal in the team Grand Prix.
+A day earlier, Werth and von Bredow-Werndl had already won a gold medal in the team Grand Prix.
 But the pair had little time to celebrate, with preparations for the freestyle — that saw them pitted as rivals — beginning that evening.

 With the narrow team victory on Saturday, Werth became Germany's record medalist with a tally that, after the individual event, now includes eight golds and six silvers.